bnguyen527/8-puzzle-solver/README.txt

 plot the results:
     python hw1.py -r num_instances

     Additionally, data from the num_instances runs and the algorithm efficiency graph are stored in 'sol_depths.pkl', 'num_expanded_dict.pkl', and 'algorithm_efficiency.png', respectively, in the same directory.

+To test the limits of a certain heuristic and get solving time:
+    python hw1.py -t heuristic width